 Is your new routine “after I come home from work, I’ll leave my bag in the drawer, and then hold the plank for 2 counts?” or is your routine “after I come home from work, I’ll wash my hands in the bathroom, and then hold the plank for 2 counts”?

 The more specific you are, the easier it’ll be to make exercise a habit (and the lowest your chance of either forgetting to do it, or getting confused about when to do it.)

 This is the hardest part of building habits.
 Not because it’s actually hard.
 But because our old-fashioned thinking is so twisted.

 Your brain creates the habit when there’s a carrot for it.
-If you feel good when you exercise, those good feelings serve as a reward that tell your brain to wire that habit and fast!
+If you feel good when you exercise, those good feelings serve as a reward that tells your brain to wire that habit and fast!

 (and that’s why eating chocolate is so easy to become a habit – it tastes so good!)

 So you came back from work.
 You held the plank for two.
 Now give yourself a mental pat on the back for doing something so good for yourself.
 Think that you’re a badass.
 Smile.
 Do a little dance.
-Whatever feel natural to you.
+Whatever feels natural to you.

 Any small gesture that makes you feel great will give your brain the incentive it needs to build the habit.